cloin/event-driven-minecraft/README.md

 ### Event-Driven Ansible

+Event-Driven Ansible is a scalable, responsive automation solution that can process events containing discrete, actionable intelligence; determine the appropriate response to the event; then execute automated actions to address or remediate the event.

 The `ansible-rulebook` service mounts the contents of `/eda/` and runs the ansible-rulebook CLI against an inventory and rulebook.
 Additionally, by passing `-S` to the ansible-rulebook command, the `mqtt.py` source plugin is loaded from the `/eda` directory to read and act on messages on the mqtt topic referenced by the rulebook.